rgb-24bit/scripts/README.md

-# scripts
-Collect and manage some scripts.
+> Collect and manage some scripts.